actions/toolkit/packages/core/README.md

 #### Exit codes

 You should use this library to set the failing exit code for your action.
-If you status is set and the script runs to completion, that will lead to a success.
+If status is not set and the script runs to completion, that will lead to a success.

 ```js
 const core = require('@actions/core');